 Frequently rousted by security, but generally allowed to stay put. – euromancan

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Lisbon Portela Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Lisbon Portela Airport (Code: LIS).

 What to Expect